 - To run a Windows 10 or 11 VirtualBox VM in full-screen mode, open the “View” menu and choose “Full-screen Mode” or select “Auto-resize Guest Display.”
 You can also use the “Right Ctrl (Host) key + F” keyboard shortcut.

 A virtual machine always starts with a default window size on VirtualBox, which is small and not ideal for navigating an operating system.

-Right-click the virtual machine, select the Start submenu and choose the Normal Start option.
+Right-click the virtual machine, select the Start submenu, and choose the Normal Start option.

-Sign in to your Windows 10 account.
+Sign in to your Windows 10 (or 11) account.

 Click the View menu in the virtual machine and select the Full-screen Mode (Right Ctrl (Host) key + F) option.

-(Optional) Click the View menu in the virtual machine and select the Auto-resize Guest Display option.Quick note: If the VM window is already maximized, click the Restore down button and then Maximize button again to allow VirtualBox to change the screen resolution automatically.
+(Optional) Click the View menu in the virtual machine and select the “Auto-resize Guest Display” option.Quick note: If the virtual machine window is already maximized, click the “Restore down” button and then the “Maximize” button again to allow VirtualBox to change the screen resolution automatically.